arktypeio/arktype/pkgs/model/README.md

     groups: []
 })

-// Once you've created a typespace, you can use it to create new models
+// Once you've created a space, you can use it to create new models
 // that reference existing models like "user" const community = mySpace.model({
     users: "user[]",